 Enrollment in the professional phase is limited by the number of seats available.
-Therefore, in the event that the number of qualified B.S./M.S. students exceeds the number of seats available in the professional phase, students with the highest overall and science/math G.P.A.s will be granted seats in the class.
+Therefore, in the event that the number of qualified BS/MS students exceeds the number of seats available in the professional phase, students with the highest overall and science/math GPAs will be granted seats in the class.
+In the event of a tie in this GPA the student with the higher science GPA will be considered first.
+If a tie remains after this consideration, the student's number of direct or category one patient care hours will be used to break the tie.
 Those qualified students who were not offered seats will be deferred until the next year.